OneBox69/Campus-food-recommendation-system/README.md

 - View meals with images
 - Search and filter meals
-    - Database includes: Price + distance + rating + cuisine preference + name
+    - Database includes: Price + distance + rating + cuisine preference + name +operating hour+location
-    - Filter results include first choice + second choice + third choice
+    - Filter results include first choice +second choice+...n choice(if have)
-- Save user preferences
-- Basic meal recommendation system
-    - Look at user’s past searches and recommend past + new shops
 - (Planned) Ratings & feedback
-- Show the location on the school map and the distance
+- Show the location on the school map and
+- Calculate the distance between the user and the restaurant
 - Login + encryption
 - Error handling
 - Favourite restaurant section - allow users to favourite restaurants, use that knowledge for suggesting restaurants as well.
 - Reviews - photo uploading + 5 star + different tags?
-- Use deep learning models like transformers to detect subtle patterns in reviews (e.g., identifying a “hidden dislike” for certain ingredients despite an overall positive rating).
-- Maybe an onboarding process

 ## 🛠 Tech Stack